medialab/xan/docs/cmd/cat.md

                                  containing one path of CSV file to concatenate per line.
     --path-column <name>         When given a column name, --paths will be considered as CSV, and paths to CSV files to concatenate will be extracted from the selected column.
+    --glob <pattern>             Use given glob <pattern> to collect files to concatenate.
     -S, --source-column <name>   Name of a column to prepend in the output of "cat rows" indicating the path to source file.
     -P, --preprocess <op>        Preprocessing using only `xan` subcommands.